For comprehensive information (e.g. nutrition, health benefits, recipes, history, harvesting tips, etc.) please check out our Mugwort PDF magazine.

 Mugwort is a member of the Asteracea family and has a very long and interesting history as food and as medicine.
 Throughout the years mugwort beer has been a favourite in several cultures.
-Mugwort can be confused with wormwood (Artemisia absinthium).
+This edible plant can be confused with wormwood (Artemisia absinthium).
 Examination of the leaves is how to tell the difference.
-Mugwort leaves are green on the top and white underneath, and they have pointed tips and purplish stems.
-Wormwood leaves have a silvery top and bottom and the flowers are more showy.
+Mugwort leaves are green on the top and white underneath, and they have pointed tips and purplish stems, while wormwood leaves have a silvery top and bottom and the flowers are more showy.
 Mugwort is native to Europe and Asia but has naturalized through much of the world.

-Habitat: Mugwort prefers to grow in waste areas, disturbed areas, along railroads, edges of woods, and in prairie restorations.
+Mugwort prefers growing in waste areas, disturbed areas, along railroads, edges of woods, and in prairie restorations.
 It prefers full or partial sun and moist to slightly dry conditions.
-Mugwort is very tolerant of a wide range of climatic conditions and is reported to occur from the high mountainous regions of the Northern Himalayas to the warm temperate regions of South America.
-The only two continents where mugwort has not been documented are Africa and Antarctica.
+It is very tolerant of a wide range of climatic conditions and is reported to occur from the high mountainous regions of the Northern Himalayas to the warm temperate regions of South America.
+The only two continents where it has not been documented are Africa and Antarctica.

-Edible parts: Mugwort leaves can be eaten raw or cooked.
-They are aromatic and slightly bitter.
+Mugwort leaves are aromatic and slightly bitter, and can be eaten raw or cooked.
 Young spring shoots can be cooked.
 Leaves, flowers and roots can be used as a tea.
 Mugwort was commonly used as a flavouring in beer until hops became popular.

 EdibleWildFood.com is informational in nature.
 While we strive to be 100% accurate, it is solely up to the reader to ensure proper plant identification.
 Some wild plants are poisonous or can have serious adverse health effects.

 We are not health professionals, medical doctors, nor are we nutritionists.
 It is up to the reader to verify nutritional information and health benefits with qualified professionals for all edible plants listed in this web site.
 Please click here for more information.